 This track requires a total of 20 credits.
-This track has a prerequisite of 6 credits (graduate or undergraduate) in literacy AND a 3-credit childhood development graduate course.
+This track has a prerequisite of 6 credits in literacy AND a 3-credit childhood development course (graduate or undergraduate within 5 years with a grade of B or better).

 Exploration and Synthesis Block